grbl/grbl/readme.txt

 Goals:
 * Runs on the atmega168
-* Runs on the Arduino boards with at least an atmega168
+* Runs on a standard Arduino
 * Suitable for both milling and deposition fabrication
 * Support GCode from common free and cheap CAM-packages right out of the box
 * Optional support for a alphanumeric LCD readout, a joystick and a few buttons for program control